LiteAVSDK/Upload_Flutter/README.md

 ## License

-Tinker is under the BSD license.
+Upload SDK Flutter Version is under the MIT license.
 See the [LICENSE](./LICENSE) file for details.